2012 Oklahoma elections

 The Oklahoma state elections was held on Election Day, November 6, 2012 for a number of offices.
-The Presidential Preferential Primary Election will be held on March 6, 2012 and the Primary Election will be held on June 26, 2012.
+The Presidential Preferential Primary Election was held on March 6, 2012, and the Primary Election was held on June 26, 2012.

 President

 US Representatives

 All five Oklahoma seats in the United States House of Representatives are up for election in 2012.

 Corporation Commissioner

 One seat on the Oklahoma Corporation Commission is up for election in 2012.

 State legislature

 Senate

 24 of the 48 seats in the Oklahoma Senate are up for election in 2012.

 House of Representatives

 All 101 seats in the Oklahoma House of Representatives are up for election in 2012.

 Judicial

 These races are "retention" votes based on Oklahoma's use of the Missouri Plan for electing judicial nominees.